SkySpiral7/BinaryDeltaCrud/docs/spec.md

 place.

+## Versioning
+Since this document is a specification, it can't use semantic versioning (which requires an API) directly.
+However I can version this document based on the API it defines, assuming a hypothetical app whose entire API is defined by this document.
+In that case, a major version would increase whenever a breaking change occurs, a minor version whenever there's an addition (which is only possible by using the unused operations), and the micro version for any other updates to this document that don't change meaning.
+However there's no reason to track the micro version (just see this repo's git commit for that) and this spec is unlikely to get another actual update so I just have it marked as version 2.

 ## Q&A
-Does this format do better with a sparse or dense delta?
+### Does this format do better with a sparse or dense delta?
 It handles both very well.
 If an entire 4 GiB payload is being replaced (every byte changed) the overhead is only 1 byte (replace remaining, entire payload).
 If only a single byte is replaced in a 4 GiB payload the overhead is a maximum of only 7 bytes (unchanged size 4, 4 bytes op size, replace op size 1, new byte, done) with a minimum overhead of 2 bytes (replace op size 1, new byte, done).
 For an unchanged payload (of any size) the entire delta is 1 byte (done).

-Does this format do better with plain text or binary payloads?
+### Does this format do better with plain text or binary payloads?
 The delta is not human readable.
 It is able to handle binary and text/plain is just a type of binary therefore it is agnostic to payload media type.
 Contrast a patch file which is designed to be human readable, can't handle binary, and includes info for the file name and date (ie it assumes a file system).

-Can this format do everything a patch file can?
+### Can this format do everything a patch file can?
 No: this format doesn't handle file names or last modified timestamp (which are filesystem dependent).
 You could use this format 3 times for the name, modified timestamp, and file contents.
 Or you could use this format on a tar etc. For multiple files you can make a delta for each file (a delta can be add all or remove all for adding/removing files) or tar the files together and delta that.
 Which is to say that this format can do what you need but since it's payload agnostic (doesn't assume files) you'll need to do bookkeeping yourself in order to attach meaning.

-## Closing
-I thought of operations for flipping the bits of the bytes or filling a length with a certain specified byte but the later is not in the spirit of a delta (that would be compression) and the former is questionable (there is still enough space for flipping if someone wants it) so I didn't.

-I thought of an operation for paste (as in copy/paste) which would require a clipboard index to be setup at the beginning of the deltaStream.
-While this operation makes sense from a perspective of "how a human would edit something" this format isn't intended for human operations and this is another operation that seems like a compression thing.